cuttlebelle/cuttlebelle/tests/site6/content/user-research/analysing-user-research/shareback.md

 display: 2
 level: 3
 imageAlt: "A wall with a lot of post-it notes in different colours."
-caption: Caption: an example of a user research shareback wall.
+caption: 'Caption: an example of a user research shareback wall.'
 stackPosition: top
 ---